 The income tax laws of the District of Columbia, Maryland, and Virginia (referred to as the tri-state area) in some ways parallel and in some ways diverge from Federal laws.
 You may wish to consult the instruction booklets for the state returns that apply to you and contact state taxpayer assistance help lines for more detailed information.
 This section will provide a general overview of state taxes.
-In general, students whose income exceeds the allowable standard deduction and exemptions for their state of residence may be required to file a state income tax return.
+In general, students and scholars whose income exceeds the allowable standard deduction and exemptions for their state of residence may be required to file a state income tax return.
 Specific information relating to state taxation in our tri-state area is provided below.

 State Residency vs. Nonresidency